ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 The sc-machine uses event-driven model to manage processing information.
 The sc-memory stores SC-code constructions, which are are graph structures, then any kind of events, occurring in sc-memory, is related to changes in these graph constructions.

-These are methods that generate events (`CreateEdge`, `EraseElement` and `SetLinkContent`).
+These are methods that generate events:

+- `CreateEdge`,
+- `EraseElement`
+- `SetLinkContent`).

 They publish events to an event queue without needing to know which consumers will receive them.
 These components filter and distribute events to appropriate consumers.
 They manage the flow of events and ensure that they reach the correct destinations.
 Event consumers are the components that listen for and process events.
 Event consumers can be modules, agents or something else.

-Within the OSTIS technology, events are considered only situations in which relationships have changed or new relationships have been created.
+Within the OSTIS technology, events are considered only situations in which relationships have changed or new relationships have been created, or link content have been changed.

 ## **ScEvent**

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
-* `ScEventAddOutgoingArc`, emits each time, when output (outgoing) sc-arc (from specified sc-element) is created;
+* `ScEventAddOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is created;
-* `ScEventAddIncomingArc`, emits each time, when input (ingoing) sc-arc (to specified sc-element) is created;
+* `ScEventAddIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is created;
-* `ScEventAddEdge`, emits each time, when sc-edge (from or to specified sc-element) is created;
+* `ScEventAddEdge`, emits each time, when sc-edge from or to specified sc-element is created;
-* `ScEventEraseOutgoingArc`, emits each time, when output (outgoing) sc-arc (from specified sc-element) is removing;
+* `ScEventEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is removing;
-* `ScEventEraseIncomingArc`, emits each time, when input (ingoing) sc-arc (to specified sc-element) is removing;
+* `ScEventEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is removing;
-* `ScEventEraseEdge`, emits each time, when sc-edge (from or to specified sc-element) is removing;
+* `ScEventEraseEdge`, emits each time, when sc-edge from or to specified sc-element is removing;
 * `ScEventEraseElement`, emits, when specified sc-element is removing;
 * `ScEventChangeLinkContent`, emits each time, when content of specified sc-link is changing.